 Header and Footer

-The Header and Footer plugin allows the inclusion of code via admin panel.
+The Header and Footer plugin allow the inclusion of code via the admin panel.
 Settings> Header and Footer, there is a very intuitive division where you can enter any code in your project.

 Google Analytics by Yoast

 The same company that developed one of the SEO plugins used on most of the sites, the Google Analytics by Yoast allows to manually enter the code or connect with your account at GA automatically.
 Some advanced settings that are permitted in order to increase the data that is collected.